Gravitational Atoms from Topological Stars

-To further illustrate the behavior of the field as mode and star parameters are varied, in Figs. \ref{fig:eta125k0wavefunctions} and \ref{fig:eta175k0wavefunctions} we plot the wavefunction $\psi(\tilde{r})$ and their corresponding energy levels $\epsilon$, superimposed on the effective potential $V_{eff}$, for various regimes of the parameter space.
-Solutions to the radial equation \eqref{eq:radeq} were found by employing the standard continued fraction methods of Leaver \cite{Leaver:1985ax}, imposing appropriate boundary conditions Eqs. \eqref{eq:rb} and \eqref{eq:rinf}.
-In addition, recall from Section~\eqref{ss:Existence} that the presence of a classically allowed region for bounded modes, $Q>0$, is equivalent to $V_{eff}<\epsilon<0$.
-In Fig. \ref{fig:eta125k0wavefunctions} we use the same parameters as Fig. \ref{fig:k0mu7eta125Regs} for increasing $\ell$ values.
+To further illustrate the behavior of the field as mode and star parameters are varied, in Figs.~\ref{fig:eta125k0wavefunctions} and \ref{fig:eta175k0wavefunctions} we plot the wavefunction $\psi(\tilde{r})$ and their corresponding energy levels $\epsilon$, superimposed on the effective potential $V_{\rm eff}$, for various regimes of the parameter space.
+Solutions of the radial equation \eqref{eq:radeq} were found by employing the standard continued fraction method of Leaver~\cite{Leaver:1985ax}, imposing the appropriate boundary conditions, i.e. Eqs. \eqref{eq:rb} and \eqref{eq:rinf}.
+In addition, recall from Section~\ref{ss:Existence} that the presence of a classically allowed region for bounded modes, $Q>0$, is equivalent to $V_{\rm eff}<\epsilon<0$.
+In Fig.~\ref{fig:eta125k0wavefunctions} we use the same parameters as Fig.~\ref{fig:k0mu7eta125Regs} for increasing $\ell$ values.
 Taking $\ell=8$, where we expect to only have TS modes, we see that the potential always only admits a single classically allowed region.
-As the overtone index increases, the scalar wave simply localizes further away from the star, but always retains the same behavior.
+As the overtone index increases, the scalar wave is simply localized further away from the star, but always retains the same behavior.
 The situation is different for the $\ell=10$ case.
 For the first few overtones, there is only one classically allowed region close to the star, so the waves behave as TS modes.
-As the overtone ``energy'' $\epsilon=-\gamma^2$ moves past the $\gamma_+$ threshold, see \eqref{eq:QminMaxTable}, a second classically allowed region develops, and the modes become mixed, which localize both close to the star and near $\hat{Q}_{max}$.
+As the overtone ``energy'' $\epsilon=-\gamma^2$ moves past the $\gamma_+$ threshold, see \eqref{eq:QminMaxTable}, a second classically allowed region develops, and the modes become mixed, being localized both close to the star and near $\hat{Q}_{\rm max}$.